by Gregory Page-Hovelian

-Before his sudden departure from the world’s scene, my father said,
+My father was the Armenian pop singer Krikor Hovelian.
+Before his sudden departure from the world's scene, he told me,

-"Son, you must make the trip to your homeland of Armenia.
-Each night in the great city of Yerevan, the music of Aznavour and Khachaturian is played over loudspeakers, while the people dance against a backdrop of colorful fountains.
-To truly understand your heritage, be around your people whenever you can- on the buses and at the outdoor markets.
-Go and visit your cousin Nora and aunt Marie while you are there."
+“Son you must make the trip to your homeland of Armenia.
+In the great city of Yerevan, the music of Charles Aznavour and Khachaturian is played each night over loud speakers as colorful fountains dance together with the people.
+Be around your people on the buses and at the outdoor markets and visit your aunt Marie and cousin Nora while you are there.”